 Hi!
-I am Garrett Thomas, a third-year computer science PhD student at Stanford advised by Tengyu Ma and James Zou.
-My academic interests lie broadly in machine learning, particularly in (model-based) deep reinforcement learning.
+I am Garrett Thomas, a PhD candidate in the Computer Science Department at Stanford, where I am fortunate to advised by Tengyu Ma.
+My academic interests lie broadly in reinforcement learning, in particular (deep) model-based approaches.

-Previously I studied Computer Science and Mathematics at UC Berkeley.
-I was fortunate to be part of Pieter Abbeel's group, working with Aviv Tamar on reinforcement learning and its applications to robotics.
+Previously I studied Computer Science and Mathematics at UC Berkeley, where I was part of Pieter Abbeel's group, working with Aviv Tamar on reinforcement learning and its applications to robotics.
 Our research was largely concerned with policy structure, planning, and generalization.

 You can reach me at firstname.lastname@example.org.